redhat-performance/jetlag/docs/deploy-sno-ibmcloud.md

 cluster_type: sno

-# Applies to bm clusters
+# Applies to mno clusters
 worker_node_count:

 # Enter whether the build should use 'dev' (early candidate builds) or 'ga' for Generally Available versions of OpenShift